 The same goes for the devices you choose.
 Basically you have a few different price points: installer-grade, premium consumer and budget consumer.
 In today’s market, the installer-grade has pretty much become irrelevant.
 Consumer tech has come up fast in Smart Home, and is often better-looking, more flexible and at least as powerful as installer-grade products.
 Consumer tech also comes at different price points.
 Putting you back in charge of spending your money on devices that are really worth it, and safe on rest.

 For example, take socket switches.
 Perhaps you need them to monitor energy usage and be 100% reliable, perhaps you don’t.
-By opting for cheap socket switches on 433MHz (do keep the security in mind!), you save 50 euro per switch.
+By opting for cheap socket switches on 433MHz (do keep the security in mind!), you save 50 euro per switch compared to alternatives on Zigbee or Z-Wave.
 The same goes for light bulbs.
 You probably don’t need the 60 euro coloured Philips Hue bulbs everywhere in your home, but a 10 euro IKEA Trådfri bulb might do the trick.

 Browse around www.talkswithhomey.com and take a look at the different possibilities and price points.
 If you balance your choices and spend smart, a Smart Home is nowhere as expensive as you might think.